Studio-kalavati/sargam-spec/README.md

 Specifying a taal section will automatically imply that the beats are to be synced with the taal that is defined.

+## Contributions

+Contributions welcome for

+- Taal definitions.
+Currently supported: Teentaal, Jhaptaal and Ektaal.
+- Multiple languages.
+Currently English and Devanagri are supported.

 ## License